-Epilepsy Ireland are proud to be part of the Infantile Spasms Network – a group of organisations across the globe committed to raising awareness of Infantile Spasms.
+Epilepsy Ireland are proud to be part of the Infantile Spasms Action Network – a group of organisations across the globe committed to raising awareness of Infantile Spasms.

 It is extremely important that new parents are aware of Infantile Spasms as acting quickly is crucial to preventing serious long-term impacts.
 Worldwide, it is estimated that a child is diagnosed with Infantile Spasms every 12 minutes.

 This page has been designed with the assistance of information available from the Infantile Spasms Network and we encourage you to please the take the time to learn more and STOP Infantile Spasms.

 Infantile Spasms are a rare but extremely serious type of seizure which approximately occur in 1 of every 2,000 children.
 If undiagnosed and untreated, Infantile spasms can cause catastrophic, permanent damage to a child’s developing brain.

 The seizures include repetitive but often subtle movements – including jerking of the mid-section, dropping of the head, raising of the arms or wide-eyed blinks.
 Infantile spasms can often be overlooked or misdiagnosed for other conditions, including colic, reflux, or a startle reflex